MicrosoftDocs/azure-ai-docs/articles/ai-services/language-service/named-entity-recognition/how-to-call.md

 When you get results from NER, you can stream the results to an application or save the output to a file on the local system.
 The API response will include [recognized entities](concepts/named-entity-categories.md), including their categories and subcategories, and confidence scores.

-## Select which entities to be returned (Preview API only)
+## Select which entities to be returned

-Starting with **API version 2023-04-15-preview**, the API attempts to detect the [defined entity types and tags](concepts/named-entity-categories.md) for a given document language.
+The API attempts to detect the [defined entity types and tags](concepts/named-entity-categories.md) for a given document language.
 The entity types and tags replace the categories and subcategories structure the older models use to define entities for more flexibility.
 You can also specify which entities are detected and returned, use the optional `includeList` and `excludeList` parameters with the appropriate entity types.
 The following example would detect only `Location`.
 You can specify one or more [entity types](concepts/named-entity-categories.md) to be returned.
 Given the types and tags hierarchy introduced for this version, you have the flexibility to filter on different granularity levels as so:

 **Input:**